sgrottel/tiny-tools-collection/README.md

 ## StartPwsh
 Trivial tool to start Pwsh.exe and provide an icon.
 Because...

+## ToggleDisplay
+Command line tool to enable/disable/toggle connected displays.
+My scenario is to toggle a TV connected to my PC as `\\.\DISPLAY3`

 ## UrlCollector
 Tool to collect urls from clipboard, one by one.